Chelcdrs/house-price-predictor/README.md

 ## 4. Model Deployment

 ### a.
 API Deployment Strategy:
-The model is deployed using FastAPI, which allows others to get predictions through a web request.
+The model is deployed using FastAPI, which allows others to get predictions through a Ib request.

 ### b.
 Deployment Steps:
 - The app.py file contains the FastAPI app.
 It has an endpoint `/predict`, which takes the input data in JSON format and returns the predicted house price.